chinghao0703/chinghao0703.github.io/_posts/2018-5-30-Summary-of-Gerstmann-book.md

 title: Summary of Even Gerstmann Book on the constitutionality of same-sex marriage
 ---

-## Preamble ##
+## Preamble

 Many people know that *I.* and I used to talk and argue about this matter, especially around the time that U.S. Supreme Court was convening for sessions on the *Obergefell v.
 Hodges* case.
 Throughout, we visited many precedent decisions made by the Court as well as those by the lower-courts that might have culminated in this high-profile lawsuit.
 Thanks to *I.*, I learned a great deal about the constitution of this nation and, more profoundly, the idiomatic antithesis of the *letter and spirit of the law*.
 That said, it wasn't until a few months ago did I find this book titled [*Same-Sex Marriage and the Constitution*](https://www.amazon.com/Same-Sex-Marriage-Constitution-Evan-Gerstmann/dp/1316626466/ref=sr_1_1?ie=UTF8&qid=1527734528&sr=8-1&keywords=same+sex+marriage+and+the+constitution) by [Evan Gerstmann](http://bellarmine.lmu.edu/politicalscience/faculty/?expert=evan.gerstmann) when I was working on my real job (a.k.a. theoretical scientist) in the law school library.
 Though I'm not a legal expert, I honestly found this tome inspirational.
 Therefore, I took the liberty to make a summary of this book which I'm sharing with the audience of this blog.
 Before you start to read, here's the disclaimer--  this summary excerpts heavily on this book and the Court decisions cited.
 The itemized style is more own working, which only reflects the logic I found useful in comprehending many cases that are pertinent to this discussion but confounded by many arcane legal terms and maxim.
 On top of that, I might have tucked away my take on this matter in whenever I deem appropriate.
 Therefore, you might want to take what I said with a grain of salt.
 Also, this summary **does not** indicate or represent the view of the author on the subject matter.

-##(I) Introduction: key cases##
+## (I) Introduction: key cases
 •    In 1993, Hawaii supreme court ruled that the ban on same-sex marriage most likely violated the equal protection guarantee of the state constitution.
 •    In June 2003, US Supreme Court overruled **Bowes v Hardwick** and struck down Texas’ homosexuality sodomy statute in Lawernce v.
 Texas.
 •    In 2004, highest court of MA ruled in Goodridge v.
 Department of Public Health that there’s no “constitutionally adequate reason for denying civil marriage to same-sex couples.”
 •    In United States v.
 Windsor (2013), US supreme court struck down the Defense of Marriage Act (DOMA), which denied federal recognition of same-sex marriage.

-##(II) Reason and Prejudice##
+## (II) Reason and Prejudice
-•    In the 14th amendment, there are two clauses pertinent to Obergefell v.
+  *    In the 14th amendment, there are two clauses pertinent to Obergefell v.
 Hodges: Equal protection of the law and due process of the law.
 Justice Kennedy wrote that they converge to define the contour of marriage equality and other rights.
 He also relied heavily on the notion of immutability--- that gays and lesbians can’t change their sexual orientation.

-•    The three-tier framework of equal protection: Supreme Court subjects laws under three level of scrutiny that varies in strictness.
+  * The three-tier framework of equal protection: Supreme Court subjects laws under three level of scrutiny that varies in strictness.
 The stricter the scrutiny is, the more likely the supreme court is to strike down such law.
 1. Strict scrutiny: under this, a law will be struck down unless it is “narrowly tailored to further a compelling interest.”
 2. Intermediate scrutiny: To withstand such scrutiny, a law “must serve important governmental objectives and must be substantially related to the achievement of such objective.”
 3. Rational basis scrutiny: The challenged law must be rationally related to a legitimate governmental interest.